Innies and outies have a lot in common. They share the need to distinguish whether a project is a handwork or brainwork.

 What is UIE Brain Sparks?

-UIE Brain Sparks is a thought-leadership series or concept focused on igniting deeper thinking about usability, user experience, and strategic design decisions.
+UIE Brain Sparks is a thought leadership series or concept focused on igniting deeper thinking about usability, user experience, and strategic design decisions.

 How can web teams ensure a balance between strategy and execution?